 As a lover of humans and nature, this English fanatic hopes to change the world with words just as rivers alter the edges of the earth with their currents.

 Roberto De La Rosa-Finch—Senior, English & Communications

 Roberto has been writing for leisure since he was eight.
 Now he takes his passion for writing to report the stories revolving UD’s campus.
 From sports, to Zombie Dogz, to any genre of music, he is always down to converse.

 Assistant Print Editor

-Cari Zahn—Junior, English & Communications: Journalism
+Cari Zahn—Senior, English & Communications: Journalism

-Peter Kolb—Sophomore, English
+Peter Kolb—Junior, English